Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, they’ve been gaining popularity recently, and you may want to consider using one on your shotgun.

-We’ve made a complete guide on how to sight in a shotgun red dot sight, how to zero it, and more.
+I’ve made a complete guide on how to sight in a red dot on a shotgun, how to zero it, and more.

 How to Zero a Red Dot Sight on Shotgun: 5 Easy Steps